-Readmission applications are reviewed and evaluated by several University

-units before decisions are rendered.

-Applicant files are reviewed for issues related to, but not limited to

-satisfactory academic progress;

-o academic standing;

-o student judiciary concerns; and

-satisfactory financial status.

-Official transcripts are required from any college or university attended since last
+Priority Application Deadlines ☐ FALL February 1 ☐ SPRING November 1 Application Fee • There is no application fee for readmission.
+Application for Readmission o Please do not complete the standard application for admission.
+Please visit bowiestate.edu and click the Undergraduate Admissions tab to complete the Application for Readmission.
+Review of Applications ☐ Applicant files are reviewed for issues related to, but not limited to satisfactory academic progress; academic standing; student judiciary concerns; and o satisfactory financial status.
+Official transcripts are required from any college or university attended since last enrolled at Bowie State.